-The purpose of this paper is twofold.
-Firstly, an empirical measure of salmon price volatility is established.
-Using a derived measure of volatility from a GARCH model evidence of strong comovement between price volatility and global food prices is provided.
+The purpose of this article is twofold.
+First, an empirical measure of salmon price volatility is established.
+Using a derived measure of volatility from a GARCH model evidence of strong co-movement between price volatility and global food prices is provided.
 This lends support to a hypothesis that higher price volatility is due to strong demand and higher production costs.
-Secondly, other potential factors influencing volatility such as the 2005 maximum allowable biomass (MTB) restriction, the introduction of a futures market for salmon (Fish Pool), the Chilean salmon crisis and the change in use of bilateral contracts are discussed.
-In the next section salmon price volatility is defined and preliminary evidence of higher price volatility is established.
-Following this some potential factors affecting volatility is discussed and an empirical investigation of food prices and volatility is carried out.
+Second, other potential factors influencing volatility such as the 2005 maximum allowable biomass (MTB) restriction, the introduction of a futures market for salmon (Fish Pool), the Chilean salmon crisis and the change in use of bilateral contracts are discussed.
+Next, salmon price volatility is defined and preliminary evidence of higher price volatility is established.
+Following this some potential factors affecting volatility are discussed and an empirical investigation of food prices and volatility is carried out.